BtoB (band): BtoB 4U

+90Tan

+On July 23, 2024, it was announced that BtoB members Eunkwang and Minhyuk would form the sub-unit 90Tan.
+They debuted on July 31 with the single "Tang Tang Tang".

 Philanthropy

 During their The Winter's Tale activities in January 2015, BtoB members has donated safety gloves to donate them through National Emergency Management Agency and were soon delivered to Jeollanam Firefighting Headquarters (Jeonnam Fire Service).

 On June 30, 2015, BtoB posted their plans for Complete activities and began an enter-to-win event under the title, "It's Okay, Everyone".
 To participate in the event, people who bought BtoB's Complete album can enter the album's 16-digit serial number in the event homepage.
 BtoB will later randomly choose the winners of the events the group will hold in the near future.
 For every person who participates in the donation event, $0.45 is raised.
 The donation will eventually be made under BtoB's fan club's name, Melody.
 Over $1,475 was raised within three days and the number is rapidly increasing.
 BtoB decided to begin this special donation event to let the public know that they genuinely wish to support those who feel lonely and lost, just like the lyrics in their title track, "It's Okay".

 On October 21, 2017, BtoB donated ₩50 Million to help the victims of the Pohang earthquake.

 Since 2017, BtoB has been the ambassador for Juvenile Diabetes Association.
 They undertakes philanthropy work such as donations, giving scholarships and performing concerts for the cause.
 In 2018, BtoB received a Seoul Mayoral Award, for their continuous help.

 BtoB took part in 'CPP Cruise 2018 – Busan Sea Blue', Asia's first color-themed cruise designed to create domestic cruise tourism demand and promote K fashion to Asia.
 The ship departed from Busan to Tokyo with a variety of travel cultures such as fashion shows, musical performances, parties, and donations being held for children with disabilities and auction for low-income children with medical needs.

 On April 12, 2019, World Human Bridge, an international relief development NGO announced that BtoB's fan club 'Melody' has donated ₩1,950,000 under the name of 'BtoB & Melody' to help the victims of Sokcho Fire.
 The donation is the sum of seven BtoB members' ages and will be used to support the daily necessities and food for 1,000 Goseong victims.

 In 2020, BtoB fanclub 'Melody' donated ₩3.21 million through Gyeongsan World Human Bridge for medical staff who are struggling with COVID-19 pandemic in South Korea especially in Daegu and North Gyeongsan Province.